5 new COVID-19 deaths reported in Yellowstone County, including 17th at Canyon Creek

 Tuesday morning's case numbers were the result of another 2,834 tests.

-Another 12 cases were reported in Yellowstone County's neighboring Big Horn County, which has the second-most active cases in the state with 185.
+Another 12 cases were reported in Big Horn County, which is adjacent Yellowstone County and has the second-most active cases in the state with 185.

-Last week Big Horn Senior Living announced that employees had tested positive for COVID-19.
+Last week Big Horn Senior Living, a nursing home in Big Horn County, announced that employees had tested positive for COVID-19.

-A total of four employees are currently positive for COVID-19, according to Big Horn Senior Living Administrator Paula Small-Plenty.
+Four employees had tested positive for COVID-19 as of Tuesday, according to Big Horn Senior Living Administrator Paula Small-Plenty.

 Small-Plenty said early Tuesday afternoon that the most recent round of testing Monday had uncovered no new positive cases among either staff or residents.